Welcome, HLS journal editors and staff! Read on to learn more about how the Library can help you have a successful journal year.

 To submit an article for empirical support review, please email a copy to Arevik Avedian.
 Please allow at least 2 weeks for review.

-You can order books and other materials for delivery directly to the HLS Library Circulation Desk or your email.
+In HOLLIS, you can order books and other materials for delivery directly to the HLS Library Circulation Desk or your email.

 For faster access, you can also pick up or scan items that are available at libraries on campus yourself.